awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 # Naming Rules and Data Types<a name="HowItWorks.NamingRulesDataTypes"></a>

 This section describes the DynamoDB naming rules and the various data types that DynamoDB supports\.
-There are limits that apply to datatypes\.
+There are limits that apply to data types\.
 For more information, see [Data Types](Limits.md#limits-data-types)\.

 **Topics**
 + [Naming Rules](#HowItWorks.NamingRules)